 Next, click “Content Settings -> Handlers” and “Allow sites to ask to become default handlers for protocols (recommended).”

-Now you just need to find a torrent download site that hosts magnet links (most of them do), select the file you want to download, and choose “Magnet Download” if there is such an option.
+You just need to find a torrent download site that hosts magnet links (most of them do), select the file you want to download, and choose “Magnet Download,” if there is such an option.
 If not, just select the default download option, and there’s a good chance it will be a magnet link.

 If it is a magnet link you’re downloading, you’ll get a message offering to open the magnet link with your Bittorrent platform of choice.

 In our case this is Vuze.
 When Chrome asks you if you want to open your Bittorrent client, tick the box that says “Always open these types of links in the associated app.”

 To open magnet links in Firefox, you again find a torrent file you want to download, and a pop-up should appear asking you which program (usually your bit torrent client) you want to open the file with.
 To reset the association and get the dialog to appear again, do the following.

 network.protocol-handler.expose.magnet.
 Right-click this preference, and click “Toggle” to make sure the “Value” is set to “false.”

 If you already have a Bittorrent client, the process for associating magnet links in other browsers is largely similar.
 Just find the file you want to download, click it, and if it’s a magnet link, then your Torrent client should open automatically, or you may get a prompt asking if you want to open the magnet file with your Bittorrent app, like this message in Microsoft Edge that is pictured below.

 If nothing happens when you click the magnet link, or you get the message that “this file does not have an app associated with it,” then you need to create the file association manually.